Close-up of a piano keyboard showing black and white keys.

 Four concert programs and a handwritten note about a piano recital, listing composers and pieces, with acknowledgments to Mr. Brad, parents, and family.

-• Winter Recital: Sunday, December 7th at Steinway Gallery
+• Spring Recital: Saturday, April 25th at Steinway Gallery

 • ADMTA Solo Contest: November 15th